NortekSupport/nucleus_driver/blueos_extension/README.md

 ## Nucleus setup

-This extension relies on a TCP connection to the Nucleus through a static IP.
+This extension assumes that the Nucleus is connected to the network of the ROV through an ethernet connection.
+It is therefore necessary to set a static IP in the Nucleus.

+The network prefix of the BlueROV is 192.168.2.0, with a netmask of 255.255.255.0.
+The Nucleus' static IP must therefore be set to a fitting value, i.e. 192.168.2.201